spinnaker/spinnaker/README.md

 ## Publishing @spinnaker/kayenta

 This module is published as an NPM package.
-The current publishing process is manual:

 - Create a pull request that increments `package.json`'s patch version - e.g., to `0.0.57`.
-- Once the pull request has been merged, run `npm publish` from the root of this repo if you have the NPM permissions to do so.
-If you don't, ask someone from `@spinnaker/reviewers` to publish the package.
+- Once the pull request has been merged, publish a release using the same tag as `package.json`'s version, e.g., `v0.0.57`. `@spinnaker/kayenta` will be automatically published to NPM.

 Once `@spinnaker/kayenta` has been published, it's likely that you'll want to update the main Deck repository: to do so, run `yarn add @spinnaker/kayenta@latest` in the main Deck repository, then open a pull request.

-If you'd like to automate this process, we'd appreciate it.

 ## Testing